zhuliwen/RoadnetSZ/code/LToS/README.md

 ```
 @inproceedings{ltos,
   author    = {Yuxuan Yi and
-               Ge Li amd
+               Ge Li and
                Yaowei Wang and
                Zongqing Lu},
   title     = {Learning to Share in Multi-Agent Reinforcement Learning},
-  booktitle = {Proceedings of the  nternational Conference on Learning Representations (ICLR) workshop},
+  booktitle = {Proceedings of the International Conference on Learning Representations (ICLR) workshop},
   series = {ICLR workshop '22},
   pages     = {1-16},
   year      = {2022},